opussf/INeed/FEATURE.md

 # Feature

+## showAccount

+Show the account info in the UI frame title.

+'INEED - 199g 56s 19c (1.00% -> 200g) +1g 16s 19c'
+'INEED - 199g 56s 19c (1.00%) -1g 16s 19c'
+'INEED - 199g 56s 19c -2g'
+'INEED - 199g 56s 19c (1.00% -> 200g)'
+'INEED - (1.00% -> 200g)'

+Can the gold amount be colored to show change?
+Green being positive, and red being negative.

+This will also remove the print to the chat window of the account amount change.

+Use 'INEED.UITitleText' as a field to keep the formatted text.

+When should this be set?

+Should there be an option to control this?

 ## accountMax

 Sometimes, when starting, or for other reasons, the value of the spending account is more than what the character has.